Skip to Content

 There are lots of hotels to choose from in downtown Banff.
 My personal favorite is Moose Hotel & Suites which has a great location, is reasonably priced, and has all the amenities you could want including two rooftop hot tubs.

-If you’re on a tight budget, consider checking out King Edward Hotel.
-It is easily the most affordable place to stay.
+If you’re on a tight budget, consider checking out High Country Inn.
+It quite possibly could be the most affordable place to stay.
 Plus, it is located right in town on Banff Ave!

 And for a little luxury, the Rimrock Resort Hotel is a must!
 With an onsite spa, balconies with amazing views, as well as a restaurant and bar this hotel is a must!
 Plus, it is located a couple of minutes from town in a quieter location.